MTG/freesound/_docs/api/source/index.rst

 With the Freesound API, you can also upload, comment, rate and bookmark sounds!

-We have just released a **new version of the Freesound API, APIv2**.
+As of June 2014, we have just released a **new version of the Freesound API, APIv2**.
 The APIv2 brings many new features such as OAuth2 authentication, sound uploads and improved search options.
 Take into account that the previous api (APIv1) is **now deprecated**.